 Upon my first day of work at Square (and first professional exposure to Rails), I was cautioned that Rails had a particular habit of strict versioning.
 That is, the version of gems matter – a lot.
 Gem dependency configurations tend to specify the exact version dependent libraries and repositories have every version available.
 Future versions do not guarantee compatibility and it’s usually a thankless chore to upgrade to a newer version.

 This is a strange choice.
 In my mind, the entire point of code modularity (and hence, libraries, and Ruby gems) is separation by abstraction while maintaining an interface contract; that is, a good library ought to easily pluggable into your code, but it also should be easily replaceable by alternative or better code, by keeping the interface identical while performing the same set of actions.
 Microsoft is notorious for maintaining compatibility across operating systems and decades, and Rails seems to take the opposite route in breaking compatibility.
-With every version.
+With every version1.

 Development environment happiness